-A highly experienced dentist from Korea with many years of operating my dental practice in my country, I have also had the great privilege of teaching dentistry as a part-time faculty member.
+I am a highly experienced dentist from Korea with many years of operating my dental practice in my country.
+I have also been privileged to teach dentistry as a part-time faculty member.
 Having made New York City my new permanent home for the past three years and now 48 years old, I am hungry for increased professional advancement, especially since I will be completing a 2-year Advanced Education Program in Implant Dentistry at XXU next month.
 I want to continue my progress in the USA by earning a DDS Degree.

-My interest in social service for the underprivileged and underserved originated early on due to the fine example set for me in this regard by my grandfather – my first and most important role model.
+My interest in social service for the underprivileged and underserved originated early on due to the fine example set for me by my grandfather – my first and most important role model.
 I remember following him to his dental clinic and begging him to let me stay and ‘shadow’ him, observing what he was doing.
 Sometimes he allowed me to do so.
-Since becoming a dentist myself, I have always labored to become a well-respected one, doing everything I could to provide the highest quality of oral health care to my patients.
+Since becoming a dentist, I have always labored to become well-respected, doing everything I could to provide my patients with the highest quality oral health care.
 I finished dental school in Korea in my 20s and have continued to keep myself up to date with developments and advancements in dentistry by reading the literature, attending dental workshops and seminars, and continuing educational programs - all the while running my private practice on a full-time basis.
 With the help of both my husband and the staff, I was able to successfully operate the busiest and most popular clinic in my home city of ________ for nineteen years.
 It was an enormous success due to our attention to detail and patient satisfaction.

 Several years ago, I decided to pursue advanced training in dentistry in the USA because I want to practice on the cutting edge of my field.
-Some members of my family were adamantly opposed to my simply leaving a successful private practice to return to school.
-However, my mother understood since she began college at the age of 62 and graduated with honors four years later; and she was very supportive.
+Some family members opposed my leaving a successful private practice to return to school.
+However, my mother understood since she began college at 62 and graduated with honors four years later; she was very supportive.
 I sold my dental practice and came to America to study in the Advanced Program in Implantology at New York University’s College of Dentistry.
 I will soon be in America for three years.
-It was a significant risk, but it has proven worth it; new hopes, new goals, and dreams becoming realities.
-My two years as an XXU implant resident, working with doctors from all over the world, was thrilling.
+It was a significant risk but has proven worth it; new hopes, goals, and dreams become realities.
+My two years as an XXU implant resident, working with doctors worldwide, were thrilling.
 Although I had placed numerous implants in my private practice for at least a decade before this experience, I not only acquired improved surgery skills and advanced prosthodontics techniques, but I was also able to assist with research projects and perform extensive literature reviews, becoming accomplished at developing treatment plans and practicing the evidence-based dentistry.